Los Alamos High School: Team name and mascot

 The team name, Hilltoppers, derives from a popular nickname for the city, "The Hill."
 Sometimes LAHS students are referred to with the abbreviation Toppers or Toppers.

 The team colors of forest green and gold reference the autumnal display, on the mountains behind the town, of dark-green pine forest interspersed with bright yellow aspen.

-The mascot of Los Alamos High School is the Hilltopper, chosen in a vote by the student body in the 1960s.
-(Previously, the school teams were iconified by a top-hat and gloves).
-In 1980 a mural of the Hilltopper was painted in Griffith Gymnasium.
-In this mural the Hilltopper was prominently depicted as a rugged Mountain Man with a walking stick atop the scenic Jemez Mountains that overlook LAHS.
-In 2004, the mural was destroyed during renovations to the Gymnasium's HVAC system when a series of fans were installed on the gym's interior south wall.
+The mascot of Los Alamos High School is the Hilltopper (Now more commonly known as "Topper Man"), chosen in a vote by the student body in the 1960s.
+(Previously, the school teams were iconified by a top-hat and gloves.)
+In 1980, a mural of the Hilltopper was painted in Griffith Gymnasium.
+In this mural the Hilltopper was prominently depicted as a rugged mountain man with a walking stick atop the scenic Jemez Mountains that overlook LAHS.
+In 2004, the mural was destroyed during renovations to the gymnasium's HVAC system when a series of fans were installed on the gym's interior south wall.